roniemartinez/dude/docs/advanced/11_lxml.md

 ## Required changes to your script in order to use lxml

-Instead of ElementHandle objects when using Playwright as parser, [Element, "smart" strings, etc.](https://lxml.de/xpathxslt.html#xpath-return-values) objects are passed to the decorated functions.
+Instead of ElementHandle objects when using Playwright as parser backend, [Element, "smart" strings, etc.](https://lxml.de/xpathxslt.html#xpath-return-values) objects are passed to the decorated functions.

 === "Python"